uchchhash/uchchhash.github.io/index.md

 <sub>&nbsp;</sub>

 <details>
-<summary><strong>✅ Behavioral Modeling and AMS Verification of SoC Subsystems</strong><br><em><strong>Organizations:</strong> SigmaSense, ETA Wireless</em><br><strong>Objective:</strong> To develop and verify analog IPs in a touch controller and a wireless baseband generator using Real-Number Modeling and Verilog-AMS, enabling efficient mixed-signal simulation and seamless integration in SoC subsystems.</summary>
+<summary><strong>✅ Behavioral Modeling and AMS Verification of SoC Subsystems</strong> <br><em></em><strong>Objective:</strong> To develop and verify analog IPs in a touch controller and a wireless baseband generator using Real-Number Modeling and Verilog-AMS, enabling efficient mixed-signal simulation and seamless integration in SoC subsystems.</summary>

 <p><strong>Contributions:</strong><br></p>
 <ul>